dustin10/kaftui/README.md

 * `recordInfoTextColor` - Color of the record properties text in the record info table.
 * `recordHeadersTextColor` - Color of the record headers text in the record headers table.
 * `recordValueTextColor` - Color of the record value text.
+* `navColor` - Color of the navigation items.
+* `menuItemTextColor` - Color of the selected menu items.
+* `selectedMenuItemTextColor` - Color of the currently selected menu item.
+* `notificationTextColorSuccess` - Color of the notification message text for a successful action.
+* `notificationTextColorWarn` - Color of the notification message text for an action that produces a warning.
+* `notificationTextColorFailure` - Color of the error notification message text for a failed action.

 > Colors must be specified in RGB format **without** the leading `#`.
 See the [Persisted Configuration](#Persisted-Configuration) section for an example of a theme.